scales-okn/PACER-tools/code/downloader/README.md

 *Document Scraper*

  - `--document-input TEXT`
-A relative path that is the Document Scraper module: a csv file that contains a column of UCIDs.
+A relative path that is the Document Scraper module: a csv file that contains a *ucid* column.
 These will be the cases that the Document Scraper will run on.
-If none given, behavior defaults to the following depending on which mode the scraper is running in:

-	 - `document` - documents will be downloaded for all cases whose dockets are in the */html* subdirectory for the given court
-	 - `all` - documents will be downloaded for all new dockets downloaded in the previous step of the scraper (the Docket Scraper)
+If a *doc_no* column is provided, then the specific cases specified will be downloaded, see [Downloading specific documents](#downloading-specific-documents) below.
+Otherwise an error will appear warning the user to use the --document-all-docs option, if they want to download all documents for a case.
+See below.

 - `--document-all-docs`
 This will force the scraper to download **all** documents for each of the cases supplied in *document-input*.
 Warning: this can be very expensive!